byllyfish/zof/README.rst

-PYLIBOFP: OpenFlow App Framework
+OFP_APP: OpenFlow App Framework
 ================================

-Pylibofp is a Python framework for creating asyncio-based applications that control the network using the OpenFlow protocol.
-Pylibofp uses a separate *oftr* process to terminate OpenFlow connections and translate OpenFlow messages to JSON.
+`ofp_app` is a Python framework for creating asyncio-based applications that control the network using the OpenFlow protocol. `ofp_app` uses a separate *oftr* process to terminate OpenFlow connections and translate OpenFlow messages to JSON.

 .. figure:: doc/sphinx/_static/img/ofp_app_architecture.png